PChristogianni/Athens_vs._London_AirBnB_DataAnalysis/README.md

 # Athens_vs._London_AirBnB_DataAnalysis
 ## Project overview
 The goal of this project is to analyse and compare the AirBnB Dataset between the listing records of Athens, Greece and London, United Kingdom.
-Born and raised in Athens and currently working and living in London I was looking for interesting insights of this online rental marketplace that will be presented here via data cleaning, visualizations and exploratory data analysis.
+Born and raised in Athens and currently working and living in London I was looking for interesting insights of this online rental marketplace that will be presented here via data cleaning, visualisations and exploratory data analysis.
 ## Process
 * Data Collection
 * Data Cleaning